leandrolauren/Cotacao/README.md

 # Cotação - Stock Information Application

 ## Description
 Cotacao is a stock information application that allows users to fetch real-time stock data and historical prices.
-Built with FastAPI for the backend and React with Vite for the frontend, this application provides a seamless experience for stock market enthusiasts.
+Built with FastAPI for the backend, this application provides a seamless experience for stock market enthusiasts.

 ## Installation